Mary Ellen Edmunds: Other contributions

 Edmunds was a member of the Utah County Board of Health from 1988 to 1998.
 She was a Trustee of the Utah South Region International Council on Harmonisation Governing Board from 1998 through 2003.
-She has also been a member of the Technical Advisory Committee for the Thrasher Research Fund.
+She was also a member of the Technical Advisory Committee for the Thrasher Research Fund.

+Death

+Edmunds died on May 21, 2026, at the age of 86.

 Awards

 Edmunds received the Alumni Distinguished Service Award from BYU in 1982 to honor her accomplishments.
 From that university she also received the Exemplary Womanhood Award in 1984 and the Humanitarian Award in 1986.
 She was made Elect Lady in 1989 by Lambda Delta Sigma, the national woman's sorority.
 She was also awarded the Presidential Citation by BYU in 1994.
 In 2005, the Mary Ellen Edmunds Nursing Endowment for the Healer's Art was made by the BYU College of Nursing to commemorate her.